 The challenge of diabetes now touches every country of the world and disproportionately affects people in resource-poor settings.
-In low- and middle-income countries, where 80% of people with diabetes live1, the level of awareness of the condition remains low in spite of the growing burden.
-Diabetes care is hindered by limited healthcare capacity and shortage of healthcare professionals who can diagnose and effectively treat diabetes.
-Lack of a steady supply of diabetes medicines and equipment is also among the barriers to effective diabetes care.
+In low- and middle-income countries, where 80% of people with diabetes live, the level of awareness of the condition remains low in spite of the growing burden.1 Diabetes care is hindered by limited healthcare capacity and shortage of healthcare professionals who can diagnose and effectively treat diabetes.
+Lack of a steady supply of diabetes medicines and equipment is also among the barriers to effective diabetes care.1

 - Novo Nordisk advocates for equal rights and accessibility to healthcare for all as stated in the United Nations Universal Declaration of Human Rights.

 - Novo Nordisk supports the attainment of the Sustainable Development Goals (SDG) and the World Health Organisation’s (WHO) Action Plan for the Prevention and Control of Non-Communicable Diseases 2013-2020.

 - Novo Nordisk provides approximately half of the world’s insulin.
 The company is the largest provider of generic human insulin worldwide and has a broad product portfolio to cater for different income groups.
 The company is committed to always having a low-priced insulin.